 Helen Hurlbut Helen Hurlbut is the Chief Financial Officer of Equiton Partners.
 Ms. Hurlbut is responsible for Equiton Partners' overall financial management growth, development and security.
 Prior to this role, Ms. Hurlbut was Chief Financial Officer with Cherishome Living (formerly McArthur Properties) from 2011 to 2014, Chief Financial Officer of Empire Communities from 2007 to 2010 and Vice President and Treasurer of Mattamy Homes from 1998 to 2007.
 In her 30 years of experience in the commercial, industrial and residential real estate industries, she has held executive leadership roles at some leading real estate investment and development companies.
 She is a Certified Management Accountant and Chartered Professional Accountant, and holds an Honours B.A. in Economics and Business from York University.
 She regularly volunteers her time and expertise on local boards and charities.
 William Woods William Woods has a wealth of international securities market experience and specific corporate government expertise.
 He is a known governance expert for investment funds and public companies.
 He has advised governments and supra-national aid agencies, like the World Bank and the International Finance Corporation, on securities laws and financial services.
 Mr. Woods also has 20 years' experience in the business development and strategic planning for stock exchanges, including over six years as the CEO of the Bermuda Stock Exchange.
 He has helped design capital markets and the marketing and business development for exchanges in Hong Kong, China, India and Canada.
 He co-founded and was the President and CEO of Independent Review Inc. for 15 years.
 Mr. Woods currently serves as an independent director on the boards of several hedge funds and as an Independent Review Committee member for several Canadian investment fund groups.
 He is the President and CEO of WWWoods & Co.
-Limited, a company that provides independent director services and specialist consulting expertise in the financial services, capital markets and B@B e-commerce space.
+Limited, a company that provides independent director services and specialist consulting expertise in the financial services, capital markets and B2B e-commerce space.
 Mr. Woods was educated in the UK and obtained an LL.B from the University of Manchester.
 He is admitted to practice in Bermuda, England and Wales, and Hong Kong.
 He obtained the Institute of Corporate Directors diploma (ICD.D) in June 2017.
 Bill Zigomanis Bill Zigomanis is a senior executive with experience in investment banking, corporate lending, risk management and the rental housing real estate development and management industries.
-As Vice President of Investments for Boardwalk Real Estate Investment Trust ("Boardwalk") for the past eight years, Mr. Zigomanis promoted Boardwalk as the landlord and stock of choice in the investment banking community.
+Mr. Zigomanis is the Executive Vice President at CanMar Contracting Ltd., an innovative restoration company utilizing new technologies and construction materials.
+He is responsible for raising their corporate profile by establishing a strong presence with various industry associations, real estate owners and managers directly.
+As Vice President of Investments for Boardwalk Real Estate Investment Trust ("Boardwalk") from 2009 to 2017, Mr. Zigomanis promoted

+Boardwalk as the landlord and stock of choice in the investment banking community.

 Prior to his position with Boardwalk, Mr. Zigomanis worked for TD Bank Financial Group as the Associate Vice President, Multi-Unit Residential Mortgages, where he was responsible for the unit's performance.
 While there, he built the largest multi-family mortgage portfolio in Canada and increased new business originations and related profitability.
 He also has over 25 years of experience with the Canada Mortgage and Housing Insurance Program.